fsharp/fsharp/README.md

 F# compiler sources as initially dropped are available from [fsharppowerpack.codeplex.com](http://fsharppowerpack.codeplex.com).

 On 4 April 2014, Microsoft Open Tech published the F# compiler sources  at http://visualfsharp.codeplex.com and began accepting contributions to the F# compiler/library and tools.

-This repository is a modified version of that.
+In 2016 the Microsoft http://visualfsharp.codeplex.com repo moved to GitHub at http://github.com/Microsoft/visualfsharp.

 This repository uses bootstrapping libraries, tools and F# compiler.
 The `lib/bootstrap/X.0` directories contain mono-built libraries, compiler and tools that can be used to bootstrap a build.
 You can also supply your own via the `--with-bootstrap` option.